Pope Martin I

 The Changing of the Kingdoms

 In 632 AD, Muhammed died.
-Around this time, Emperor Heraclius of the Byzantines, fresh from the series of stunning victories with which he had ended the war with Persia and restored peace to the known world, received a curious emissary from the inhabitants of the Arabian Peninsula.
+According to later legend, around this time, Emperor Heraclius of the Byzantines, fresh from the series of stunning victories with which he had ended the war with Persia and restored peace to the known world, received a curious emissary from the inhabitants of the Arabian Peninsula.
 The message was short and to the point:

 "God has given this land as an inheritance to our father Abraham and to his posterity after him.
 We are the Children of Abraham.
 You have held our country long enough.
 Give it up peacefully and we will not invade your country.
 If not, we will retake with interest what you have withheld from us."